 Welcome to Billie Piper Online, your number one resource dedicated to bringing you all the latest on the talented British actress since 2005.
-Probably most known for her role as Rose Tyler in Doctor Who or Hannah Baxter in Secret Diary of a Call Girl, you can now see her in crime thriller City Of Tiny Lights & upcoming projects include gothic fairytale Beast and crime mini-series Collateral!
+Probably most known for her role as Rose Tyler in Doctor Who or Hannah Baxter in Secret Diary of a Call Girl, you can now see her in crime mini-series Collateral & upcoming projects include gothic fairytale Beast and Two For Joy!
 We are here to offer you a daily dose of everything Miss Piper, including news, interviews, photos & more!

 Set over the course of four days, the four-part drama explores the spiraling repercussions surrounding the fatal shooting of a pizza delivery man.
 Refusing to accept this is a random act of senseless violence, tough and single-minded Detective Inspector Kip Glaspie is determined to discover if there is a darker truth.

 A musical film is my idea of heaven.
 You can pre-record, you don’t have to sing live.
 Singing live was the bit I hated the most.
 I never felt like a confident singer.

 Billie Piper Online is an unofficial fansite and has no affiliation with Billie, her management, family or friends in anyway.
 All trademarks and copyrighted materials on this site are the property of their respective owners.
 The intent of this site is not to infringe copyrights, but rather to serve as a resource for fans of Billie Piper.